 A classic dry fly stream, flowing right through the town of Thermopolis.
 This stream has several long stretches of slow, meandering water holding big fish that love to eat small dries.
 These fish are often-times found rising and feeding in pods that can be so prolific that a pod of fish in a deep run will actually be mistaken for a shallow riffle.
 This section of the river also has several beautiful nymph runs and some very deep pools that hold some very big trout.

 This is one of the last remaining freestone streams in the west where you have a legitimate shot at some unbelievably large, trophy trout on waters where you will not see another boat!
 The upper Big Wind is in the heart of the Wind River Indian Reservation.
 There are six separate sections of the Upper Wind varying in length from approximately 6 miles, to as long as 14 miles.
-The trips on the Upper Big Wind are like something out of an old western movie with incredible scenery, eagles, elk, whitetail and mule deer, beaver and waterfowl, and floats that pass by ranches, homesteads and untouched cottonwood forests.
-The magnificent Wind River Range, the longest continuous chain of the Rockies in the lower-48 sates, provides an incredible backdrop as you float and cast into one beautiful pool after another.
-Streamers tend to find the largest fish, although hopper and terrestrial season will bring big fish to the surface as well.
+The trips on the Upper Big Wind are like something out of an old western movie with incredible scenery, eagles, elk, whitetail and mule deer, beaver and waterfowl, and floats that pass by ranches, homesteads, and untouched cottonwood forests.
+The magnificent Wind River Range, the longest continuous chain of the Rockies in the lower-48 states, provides an incredible backdrop as you float and cast into one beautiful pool after another.
+Streamers tend to find the largest fish, although hopper and the terrestrial season will bring big fish to the surface as well.